 All subsequent offenses will result in the student being disciplined according to the discipline ladder for continued defiance.
+The student will also be placed on the NO DEVICE list.

 The provisions of these policies shall apply to all pupils during all of the period of time that they are under and subject to the jurisdiction of the Board of Trustees of this school district as defined by laws of the State of Mississippi, and/or while participating in or going to or from any school activity sponsored by this school district and/or while under the supervision and direction of any teacher, principal, or other authority of this school district.
 (Policy JE)